 I'm writing to you about the orders I made last month.
-You said that they will arrive a week after we made the order but we haven't received them until now.
+You said that they would arrive a week after we made the order but we haven't received them.
 I'm sad that nobody called to tell us why the orders have been delayed for this long.

-I would be happy if you can give me a call and explain why such thing happened.
+I would be happy if you could give me a call and explain why such thing happened.